Bougainvillea Adds Bright Colors to Your Yard

 If you're looking for a beautiful blooming shrub, try bougainvillea!
 Discover the range of bougainvillea colors and find out the best growing tips.

-Thankfully, you don’t have to live in the tropics to enjoy Bougainvillea.
+When people picture the tropics, the beautiful bright, pink colors of bougainvillea often comes to mind.
+Thankfully, you don’t have to live in the tropics to enjoy the bougainvillea colors.
 If you live in zones 9 through 11, you can grow this beautiful vine/shrub in your own garden.
-In colder zones, you can grow it in a container and bring it inside for the winter OR you can grow it as an annual.
+In colder zones, you can grow it in a container and bring it inside for the winter or you can grow it as an annual.

 In regards to fertilizer, less is better, if you use any at all.
-Personally, I have never fertilized my Bougainvillea and they do very well.
+Personally, I have never fertilized my bougainvillea and they do very well.
 If you apply too much fertilizer, you will get a lot of green growth, but fewer flowers.